Tips for Challenging Valuation of Property

 Comparing Property Sales

 Every state provides formal and informal methods to challenge tax bills.
 In both, adherence to procedure and time limitations are critical.
-Note that in most jurisdictions, homeowners must pay the assessed taxes even while their challenge is pending.
-If they do not, the taxing authority (municipal or county government, in most cases) may charge the owner interest and penalties on the unpaid balance.
+In most jurisdictions, homeowners must pay the assessed taxes even while their challenge is pending.
+If they do not, the taxing authority (municipal or county government, in most cases) may charge interest and penalties on the unpaid balance.